sachsom95/project_cs_v2/docs/Java/IO.md

 ```
 here we have used a readLine() function after read() this will not work as expected because when we do a read().
 The charecter which we entered is accepted but before that we need to press enter which adds EOF to the stream.
 So next time when we do a readLine() it will take the EOF and stop the read process.
 Therfore consider how the buffer takes in data.

+## Numeric Wrappers

+When we use character stream we will need to use the type Wrappers to convert data from one form to other.
+The type wrappers are Double, Float, Long, Integer, Short, Byte, Character, and Boolean.

+So we can accept data in String format and convert to corresponding internal format we want.

+for example if we need to convert to Integer we can do `Integer.parseInt(x)`

+!!! info
+     why not use type cast?
+     Type casting can only be done with compatible types like from double to int and between primitive types.
+     String is not a primitive but an object therfore we need to do casting by fucntions associated with the given
+     object.
+"034" -> does not make sense hence we use Integer.ParseInt()